A quantum algorithm for simulating non-sparse Hamiltonians: Data structure and quantum walk

-An example of the state preparation procedure can be demonstrated in Fig.~\ref{fig:bt-4}.
+In the following, we demonstration a state preparation procedure based on the data structure in Fig.~\ref{fig:bt-4}.
 In this example, the initial state (omitting the first register) is $\ket{00}\ket{0}$.
 Let $\sigma_j = |c_0|+|c_1|+|c_2|+|c_3|$.
 Apply the first rotation, we obtain the state